Kaspersky Free Antivirus delivers excellent protection with a moderate performance impact, but it has few extra features.

-Windows PC users need a strong antivirus program to ward off malware attacks, to keep their computers running efficiently and to safeguard their online identities and personal information.
-The best paid antivirus suites have many features to protect children online, manage security on mobile devices, and monitor a computer's firewall, software updates and other features.
-But some users just don't want, or can't afford, to pay a yearly subscription fee for those extra features, and may need to go with a free antivirus program.
+Windows users need a strong antivirus program to ward off malware attacks, to keep their computers running efficiently and to safeguard their online identities and personal information.
+The best paid antivirus suites have many features to protect children, manage mobile devices and monitor a computer's firewall, software updates and other features.
+But some users don't want, or can't afford, to pay for those extra features and may need to go with a free antivirus program.

 If that describes you, you've come to the right place.
 We've evaluated the best free antivirus programs based on their malware protection, system impact, ease of use and useful extra features.
 If you're undecided, check out our free vs paid antivirus comparison first.